hyperledger/fabric/docs/source/commands/peerlifecycle.md

   -n, --name string                    Name of the chaincode
-      --package-id string              The identifier of the chaincode install package --peerAddresses stringArray      The addresses of the peers to connect to --sequence int                   The sequence number of the chaincode definition for the channel (default 1) --signature-policy string        The endorsement policy associated to this chaincode specified as a signature policy --tlsRootCertFiles stringArray   If TLS is enabled, the paths to the TLS root cert files of the peers to connect to.
+      --package-id string              The identifier of the chaincode install package --peerAddresses stringArray      The addresses of the peers to connect to --sequence int                   The sequence number of the chaincode definition for the channel --signature-policy string        The endorsement policy associated to this chaincode specified as a signature policy --tlsRootCertFiles stringArray   If TLS is enabled, the paths to the TLS root cert files of the peers to connect to.
 The order and number of certs specified should match the --peerAddresses flag
   -V, --validation-plugin string       The name of the validation plugin to be used for this chaincode